Checking for prostate cancer usually involves a number of tests. The tests you have depend on your specific situation.

 Waiting for the test results can be a stressful time.
 It may help to talk to a friend or family member, a health professional, or call Cancer Council 13 11 20.

 Learn more about:

 Prostate specific antigen (PSA) blood test

-Because PSA levels can be variable, your doctor will often use results from more than one blood test, over time, to help determine your risk of prostate cancer.
-Your doctor will also compare your PSA result against other men the same age as you.
+Because PSA levels can vary in an individual from day to day, your doctor will often use results from more than one blood test, over time, to help determine your risk of prostate cancer.
+Other blood tests your doctor may suggest include:

-- Free PSA test – Measures the PSA molecules in your blood that are not attached to other blood proteins (free PSA).
-This test may be suggested if your PSA score is moderately raised and your doctor is not sure if you need a biopsy.
-A low level of free PSA may indicate prostate cancer.
+Free PSA test – Measures the PSA molecules in your blood that are not attached to other blood proteins (free PSA).
+This test may be suggested if your PSA score is moderately raised and your doctor is not sure whether you need a biopsy.
+A low level of free PSA compared to the total PSA may indicate prostate cancer.

-- Prostate Health Index (PHI) – A blood test that measures three different forms of the PSA protein.
+Prostate health index (PHI) – Measures three different forms of the PSA protein.
 This test is not widely used in Australia.

 Digital rectal examination (DRE)